learn-co-curriculum/python-p4-tcp-http-and-websocket/README.md

 Communication between so many internet-connected devices across such a wide area requires a certain set of standards.
 All internet communication relies on the Internet Protocol (IP) and Transmission Control Protocol (TCP).
 IP dictates how messages are sent between networks on the internet.
-It is upheld by all internet-based applications.
+It is upheld by nearly all internet-based applications.

+In this lesson, we will focus on TCP, HTTP, and WebSocket, three communication protocols that vary a bit in usage between web applications.

+***

-### TCP
+## TCP

 Where IP is focused on messages, TCP is focused on connections.
 It is a stateful protocol, meaning that it remembers previous transactions for the duration of